 Best Practices for Data Cleansing to Enhance Data-Driven Decision Making

 Data cleansing is a critical process in data quality management that involves identifying, correcting, and transforming inaccurate, incomplete, or inconsistent data into a more reliable and usable format.
-The primary goal of data cleansing is to ensure that the data is accurate, complete, and consistent, which is essential for making informed, data-driven decisions.
+The goal of data cleansing is to ensure that data is accurate, complete, and consistent, which is essential for making informed, data-driven decisions.
 In this article, we will discuss the best practices for data cleansing to enhance data-driven decision making.

 Introduction to Data Cleansing Best Practices